 Writing a communications plan might sound like a daunting task.
 If you look up templates online, they all seem so long and extensive and like so much work.
 But I’m going to make it easy for you.

 You really don’t need an MBA-level strategic communications plan in order to streamline, focus, and refine your messaging.
 You can put together something uncomplicated and easy to read and still get great results.
 If you have the time to sit down and do a SWOT analysis and follow a traditional template for creating a strategic communications plan, great!
+(You can find a template for that and some tips here.)
 But you don’t need to do that to start refining your nonprofit’s messaging.
 Even though the type of plan I’m proposing is simple, it works and can really help your nonprofit motivate more people to act.

 Here’s what you do: